urbit/urbit.org-reloaded/content/using/id/overview.md

 every time you change your keys.
 So, we go back and take the other choice as well: you must be able to change your keys.

+<a name="0"></a>
-To change keys, you must sign a message with the old keys revoking them and supplying the new ones[^0].
+To change keys, you must sign a message with the old keys revoking them and supplying the new ones<sup><a href="#f0">[0]</a></sup>.
 The question is what happens if the old keys also sign a second set of new keys.
 This could happen if an attacker obtained your old keys after the fact.
 This is important because one of the reasons to be able to change your keys is to invalidate the old ones so that they have no power.

 We have two options again: the PKI may be globally consistent or not.
 To be globally consistent means that if you believe a name is bound to a set of keys,